Mary Impey: Paintings in India

 A painting of the now extinct pink-headed duck made by Bhawani Das.

 Beginning in 1777, Impey and her husband hired local artists to paint birds, animals and native plants, life-sized where possible, and in natural surrounds.
 The paintings were made in double folios and number nearly 200.
 The collection, often known as the Impey Album, is an important example of Company style painting.
 The three artists who are known were Sheikh Zain al-Din, Bhawani Das, and Ram Das.
 The three known artists were from Patna where they may formerly have served under Nawab Kasim Ali.
 The accuracy of the paintings suggest that Lady Impey was involved in guiding the artists.
 More than half of the over 300 paintings made were of birds.
 Sir Elijah too collected manuscripts and paintings, particularly from Murshidabad and on these collections he had a personal Persian seal impressed.
 On the collections made by his wife, the name of the birds was inscribed in Persian and sometimes English along with the name of the artist and date.
 About 120 drawings were noted as being "in the collection of Lady Impey" of which a 100 are of birds.
 The collection was dispersed in an auction in 1810.
 Some of the paintings were presented to the Linnean Society of London in 1856 by daughter-in-law Sarah Impey and consisted of 47 birds, 8 mammals and 8 plants.
-One was framed by Lord Rothschild and is in now in Tring.
+One was framed by Lord Rothschild and is now in Tring.
 Many are untraced.
 Latham referred to at least 25 of the birds in Supplements I and II of his General Synopsis of Birds and does not refer to any of these paintings prior to 1785.